 I am working closely with the Spanish-and Arabic-language services of Russia Today.
 They’re doing a great job.
 What is meant by the Spanish-speaking audience?
 It’s not only Latin-America and Spain.
 There is a huge Spanish-speaking audience in the United States itself.
 That has to be exploited.

 • Seventh and last.
-Re-configure the public awareness for defense.
+Re-configure the public awareness for defence.
 It doesn’t mean protecting ourselves.
-Defense means understanding that we are living in war-time.
+Defence means understanding that we are living in war-time.
 Train the population, especially the younger generation, to be ready to repulse any aggression: military, informational, cultural, civilizational.

 Well, we shouldn’t be ashamed to learn from the West how to operate in the informational domain.
 Their policies are of an offensive nature.
 If you are reacting, then you’re one step behind and you’re going to lose.
 In the Crimean Victory we won because our leadership, above all the president, he was always a step ahead of the opponent.
 He took a step.
 They reacted.
 He set the agenda.

 Minor grammatical and editing – TS